On Almost Regular Mappings: Introduction

 \begin{theorem} Let $(X,d)$ be a complete metric space.
 Consider a point $x \in X$ and a~lower semi-continuous function $\varphi: X \to [0,\infty]$ such that $0 < \varphi(x) < \infty$.
 Then there exists a~point $u \in X$ such that $\varphi(u) + d(u,x) \leq \varphi(x)$, hence $d(u,x) \le \varphi(x)-\inf \varphi(X)$, and

 \end{theorem}

 This formulation of the EVP, which is enough for applications in regularity theory, will be often referred to as a \emph{weak form} of the principle while the full version of it means that the inequality in \eqref{eqEkelandWeak} is strict provided that $u' \neq u$.
-We focus on the setting of the so-called extended quasi-metric spaces \cite{CR2020} which allows to cover and unify the results by S.~Cobza\c{s} in quasi-metric spaces \cite{Cobzas}; a~directional version of the principle in Banach spaces by M.~Durea, M.~Pan\c{t}iruc, and R.~Strugariu \cite{DPS2}; and some of the statements by L.P.
+We focus on the setting of the so-called extended quasi-metric spaces \cite{CR2020} which allows to cover and unify the results by S.~Cobza\c{s} in quasi-metric spaces \cite{Cobzas}; a~directional version of the principle in Banach spaces by M.~Durea, M.~Pan\c{t}iruc, and R.~Strugariu \cite{DPS2}; and a statement by L.P.
 Hai and P.Q.
 Khanh in partial metric spaces \cite{HK2020}.
 We emphasize that we leave aside many important works not having a tight connection with our investigation.
-In the second section, we establish an approximate version of the EVP without the assumption on completeness of the domain space as well as on the lower semi-continuity of the function under consideration.
+In the second section, we establish an approximate version of the EVP without the assumption that the domain space is complete and that the function under consideration is lower semi-continuous.
 We also show that under these two additional assumptions our statement implies the (weak form of the) principles mentioned above.
+As noted in \cite{BMS2015} quasimetric (instead of metric) structure of the topological space of arguments is one of absolutely mandatory requirements for an appropriate extension of the EVP for its possible application to the psychological model considered therein.

+Metric regularity, linear openness, and Aubin/pseudo-Lipschitz property of the inverse of a~given set-valued mapping $F: X \rightrightarrows Y$ from a metric space $(X,d)$ into another metric space $(Y, \varrho)$ are three \emph{equivalent} properties playing a~fundamental role in modern variational analysis \cite{AubinFrankowskaBook, BorweinZhuBook, DontchevBook, IoffeBook, MordukhovichBook, PenotBook}.
+Let us consider the problem: